IRDG2OI/jacques/README.md

 ## Installation
 ### Prerequisites

-To install jacques in your working environnement, you should already have installed a pytorch version adapted to your machine resources.
+To install jacques in your working environnement, you should already have installed a pytorch (and torchvision) version adapted to your machine resources.
 By following the link below, you can find the optimal configuration to install pytorch in your working environnement.
 > https://pytorch.org/

 Jacques is a git project located on the [Ifremer's gitlab](https://gitlab.ifremer.fr/).
 To clone it you need Ifremer's gitlab access.